Battle of the Black River: Battle

 Lawrie was able to regroup a force of about 800 locals (known as the Rattan (Roatan) and Black River Volunteers) and Miskitos in the Cape Gracias a Dios area.
 These men harassed the Spaniards in guerilla-style warfare.
 Despard, coming from Jamaica, landed at Cape Gracias a Dios and reached the mouth of the Plantain River with men of the Loyalist company known as the Loyal American Rangers; these eventually met up with Lawrie and his force.
-Combined with the supporting force that now consisted of 80 Loyalist Americans, 500 settlers (shoremen and freed slaves) and 600 Miskitos, there were 1,200 men in total.
+Combined with the supporting force that now consisted of 80 Loyalist Americans, 500 settlers (Shoremen and freed slaves) and 600 Miskitos, there were 1,200 men in total.
 A squadron of Royal Navy and armed merchant ships stood by in support.
 Despard wasted no time in attacking the Spanish to gain the element of surprise.

 Meanwhile, the Spanish garrison on Black River had been reduced by disease since its capture in early April.
 At Quipriva where Fort Dalling was located, a small Spanish contingent of 75 Spaniards was surprised, and all but one were either killed or taken prisoner: a survivor by the name of Manuel Rivas escaped to warn the other soldiers at Caribe.

-Finally on 22 August, Despard surrounded Caribe at Black River Bluff opposite the Eastern blockhouse, overwhelming the 140 Spanish soldiers, who surrendered after a short fight.
+On 22 August, Despard surrounded Caribe at Black River Bluff opposite the Eastern blockhouse, overwhelming the 140 Spanish soldiers, who surrendered after a short fight.
 A day after the surrender, a Spanish 16-gun polacre from Trujillo carrying reinforcements of 100 troops and provisions for the Spanish was captured by the small British squadron of ships just off the coast.
 What was left of the Spanish force from Gálvez's April expedition surrendered by the end of August.
 Articles of capitulation were proposed by Don Tomás Julia to Despard who accepted.